 If we already have Salesforce Metadata API, Force.com IDE and other tools then why do we need one more tool like Salesforce DX ?

-In tools like Changeset, Metadata API or Force.com IDE, source of truth is Sandbox.
-Although we can setup process and continuous integration (CI) to use some source code management (SCM) like Git or SVN.
-However these kind of setup takes time, expertise and lot of effort.
+In tools like Changeset, Metadata API, or Force.com IDE, the source of truth is Sandbox.
+Although we can set up process and continuous integration (CI) to use some source code management (SCM) like Git or SVN.
+However, this kind of setup takes time, expertise, and a lot of effort.

-Salesforce DX not only solves above problem but
+Salesforce DX not only solves the above problem but

-Ability to consider SCM as source of truth
+Ability to consider SCM as a source of truth

-Powerful CLI to help minimizing complexity of setting up CI
+Powerful CLI to help minimize the complexity of setting up CI

-- and most important, spin off Scratch Orgs within minutes through script to quickly work on POC or package based development
+and most important, spin-off Scratch Orgs within minutes through the script to quickly work on POC or package-based development

 Salesforce DX can be enabled for any Salesforce instance and they are known as Developer Hub.
 One Developer Hub can have multiple Scratch Orgs.
 Scratch Orgs are temporary Salesforce org which can be created quickly and metadata can be deployed from SCM.
 These kind of Orgs can be used by developers to perform quick proof of concept or build and test packages.
-Once package is build and saved back on SCM, scratch org can be destroyed easily.
+Once the package is built and saved back on SCM, scratch org can be destroyed easily.